benjaminmgre/immunomeAnalyzeR/README.md

 ```
 Where <CONFIG_SETTING> is the name of the settings group to use (ex. 'default' or 'production').

+Note: Please be patient running for the first time, the required R libraries will need some time to download and install.

 ### Questions?
 Email me at benmckgreen@gmail.com